History of UAE - How The Rich Country Came to Being

-Before the British rule, the desert was inhabited with mostly Bedouins who travelled far and wide searching for food, water, and shelter.
+Before the British rule, the desert was inhabited with mostly Bedouins who travelled far and wide searching for food, water and shelter.
 Apart from that, merchant activities back in those days was at its peak.
 In fact, the history of UAE is rooted in trade and tied to Islam.
 In 1971, the formerly known 'Trucial States' liberated from the British treaty and formed the United Arab Emirates.
 Today, UAE is one of the few oil-exporting countries and has a highly diversified economy.
-UAE constitutes of seven different emirates Abu Dhabi, Dubai, Sharjah, Ajman, Fujairah, Umm Al Quain, Ras Al Khaimah, each with its history.
+UAE constitutes of seven different emirates Abu Dhabi, Dubai, Sharjah, Ajman, Fujairah, Umm Al Quain, Ras Al Khaimah, each with its own history.
 The traditional hospitality of the Arabs is quite well-known, with them being extremely warm, welcoming and hospitable towards their guests.

 The Historical Importance of Trade in the UAE

 The Gulf was seen to have a strategic location, located in the centre of the world and hence used to connect the trade from Europe to Asia.
 The seven separate nations were occupied by the British for establishing faster trade with India, China, and a few other countries.
 Currently, a yearly festival held in Dubai known as 'The Global Village' which in a way still enhances the trade between the west and east.
 Various countries have set up their own 'stalls', with small merchants coming in from these countries and selling their items.
 While the Europeans were using the coasts, the mainland was still being used by the Bedouins and other tribes for trade in a rather more conventional way.
 Various artefacts that were discovered from the UAE suggest of a long trade with the Mesopotamia.

 The Importance of the Pearling Industry For the History of UAE